maurya-bitlegacy/ethical-hacking/report-wifi-passwords/README.md

 # report-wifi-passwords
-Reports all stored wifi passwords present on the target computer
+Reports all stored wifi passwords present on the target computer to the attacker via email.
+Uses a simple "netsh wlan show profile" and regular expressions.